giantswarm/kubernetes-training/docs/04 monitoring and logging.md

 [Prometheus](https://prometheus.io/) is an open-source monitoring solution that includes the gathering of metrics, their storage in an internal time series database as well as querying and alerting based on that data.

-It offers a lot of integrations incl.
+It is part of the CNCF and offers a lot of integrations incl.
 Docker, Kubernetes, etc. and is the leading solution in practice in the ecosystem.

 Prometheus can also visualize your data.
 However, we include another open-source tool, [Grafana](http://grafana.org/), for the visualization part, as it offers a more powerful and flexible way to generate visuals and dashboards.